Bai-Chiang/Linux_tinkering_notes/Fedora_CoreOS.md

     Next, we specify the host name as `myhostname`.
     We also created a systemd service `hello.service` which will start at boot.

-    If you want to assign network configuration add these lines under `storage:` section
+    If you want to assign [network configuration](https://docs.fedoraproject.org/en-US/fedora-coreos/sysconfig-network-configuration/) add these lines under `files:` section
     ```
-    files:
     - path: /etc/NetworkManager/system-connections/enp1s0.nmconnection
       mode: 0600
       contents: